 - Landlord liability: Some umbrella policies provide a certain level of coverage for landlords.
 For instance, if you rent a garage apartment to a tenant who sustains an injury when the apartment’s balcony collapses, your umbrella coverage may help pay medical expenses and legal costs.

 - Personal injury: Personal injury protection covers legal expenses when someone sues you for libel, slander or wrongful eviction.
-The liability coverage in some homeowners policies provides some personal injury protection.
-If the cost of a lawsuit exceeds the limit of your home insurance policy, your umbrella insurance will kick in to help cover the additional costs.
+The liability coverage in homeowners policies often excludes personal injury protection, although it can sometimes be added by an endorsement.
+Your umbrella insurance policy will kick in to help cover the costs from personal injury lawsuits.

-In general, it covers past the limits of your typical policy.
+In general, it covers past the limits of your typical policy, or areas not covered by the underlying policy.

 There are some kinds of damages not covered by umbrella policies:

-- Business losses: An umbrella policy won’t cover your home office property.
-Likewise, umbrella insurance won’t cover lawsuits filed against your home-based business.
+- Business losses: An umbrella policy will not typically cover your home office property.
+Likewise, umbrella insurance will not cover court costs or attorney fees associated with lawsuits filed against your home-based business.
 You could, however, purchase business insurance that includes liability coverage.

 - Losses caused by criminal acts: Like the liability coverage of your home insurance policy, an umbrella policy won’t cover losses caused by illegal activity.
-For instance, if a policyholder operates an illegal, homemade fireworks business and an accidental explosion burns down a neighbor’s home, the insurer won’t pay a claim.
+For instance, if a policyholder operates an illegal, homemade fireworks business and an accidental explosion burns down a neighbor’s home, the insurer would not likely pay a claim.

 - Personal belongings: The personal property coverage of your homeowners policy will pay to replace your belongings, like clothing and furniture, following a covered loss, but an umbrella policy won’t.
 Umbrella insurance only covers the personal belongings of others when you’re at fault for a loss.